Cement: Other

-Fiber mesh cement or fiber reinforced concrete is cement that is made up of fibrous materials like synthetic fibers, glass fibers, natural fibers, and steel fibers.
-This type of mesh is distributed evenly throughout the wet concrete.
-The purpose of fiber mesh is to reduce water loss from the concrete as well as enhance its structural integrity.
-When used in plasters, fiber mesh increases cohesiveness, tensile strength, impact resistance, and to reduce shrinkage; ultimately, the main purpose of these combined properties is to reduce cracking.

 Electric cement is proposed to be made by recycling cement from demolition wastes in an electric arc furnace as part of a steelmaking process.
 The recycled cement is intended to be used to replace part or all of the lime used in steelmaking, resulting in a slag-like material that is similar in mineralogy to Portland cement, eliminating most of the associated carbon emissions.